Da Vinci's Inquest

-Da Vinci's Inquest is a Canadian dramatic television series which originally aired on CBC Television from 1998 to 2005.
+Da Vinci's Inquest is a Canadian crime drama television series which originally aired on CBC Television from 1998 to 2005.
 While never a ratings blockbuster, the critically acclaimed show did attract a loyal following, and ultimately seven seasons of thirteen episodes each were filmed for a total of ninety-one episodes.

 The show, set and filmed in Vancouver, starred Nicholas Campbell as Dominic Da Vinci, once an undercover officer for the Royal Canadian Mounted Police, but now a crusading coroner who seeks justice in the cases he investigates.
 The cast also included Gwynyth Walsh as Da Vinci's ex-wife and chief pathologist Patricia Da Vinci, Donnelly Rhodes as detective Leo Shannon, and Ian Tracey as detective Mick Leary.

-Premise

-Dominic Da Vinci, once an undercover officer for the Royal Canadian Mounted Police, is now a crusading coroner who seeks justice in the cases he investigates.
+A short-lived sequel series Da Vinci's City Hall, ran from 2005 to 2006.